What is cloud monitoring?

 - Scope of information – Cloud monitoring typically gives you a wider range of information because it’s not focused solely on physical hardware; it can go in-depth into applications down to metrics on transaction and coding.

 While many organizations choose cloud monitoring to support and manage public clouds like AWS or Azure, there are different cloud services that can also benefit from monitoring.
 And while the following services can be monitored through application monitoring tools and services, cloud monitoring provides deeper insights and protection.

 Below is a list of cloud services to include in a cloud monitoring checklist:

-- SaaS solutions like Microsoft Office and Salesforce.
+Software-as-a-Service (SaaS) solutions like Microsoft Office and Salesforce

-- IaaS servers hosted by public cloud providers.
+Infrastructure-as-a-Service (IaaS) servers hosted by public cloud providers

 How does cloud monitoring work?